-In June of 1991, Bishop John C. Favalora appointed Robert L. Schaeufele as pastor of Holy Cross.
-His steadfast and spiritual leadership of ten years has brought the parish through the difficulties of a changing identity.
+In June of 1991, Bishop John C. Favalora appointed Rev. Father Robert L. Schaeufele as pastor of Holy Cross.
+His steadfast and spiritual leadership of ten years brought the parish through the difficulties of a changing identity.
 These changes were due in part to the trimming of the parish boundaries in 1986 when the parish of St. Matthew was founded.
-Holy Cross has emerged as a smaller neighborhood parish which continues to be a vibrant and welcoming community.
+Holy Cross emerged as a smaller neighborhood parish which continued to be a vibrant and welcoming community.

-In July of 2001, Bishop Robert N. Lynch appointed Rev. Thomas J. Anastasia as the seventh pastor of Holy Cross Church.
-Father Tom brings a youthful spirit to Holy Cross.
-Like Father Pat Irwin before him, this is his first pastorate.
-In his first six months, Father Anastasia has continued the work of collaboration with the building committee, the finance committee, and the parish staff.
-The renovation project is now moving forward with the possibility of construction on the first phase of the project in the summer of 2002.
-We now have a children’s chapel and a more conveniently located food pantry for the St. Vincent de Paul Society.
-The vision for the future continues to unfold but with the Holy Spirit as our guide and true active participation from the many gifted parishioners of Holy Cross, the parish is sure to grow and develop.
+In July of 2001, Bishop Robert N. Lynch appointed Rev. Father Thomas J. Anastasia as the seventh pastor of Holy Cross.
+Father Tom brought a youthful spirit to Holy Cross.
+Like Father Pat Irwin before him, Holy Cross was his first pastorate.
+In his first six months, Father Anastasia continued the work of collaboration with the building committee, the finance committee, and the parish staff.
+The renovation project moved forward with plans to begin construction on the first phase of the project in the summer of 2002, including a children’s chapel and a more conveniently located food pantry for the St. Vincent de Paul Society.
+His vision for the future continued to unfold, and with the guidance of the Holy Spirit and true active participation from the many gifted parishioners of Holy Cross, the parish was sure to grow and develop.

-In June 2007, Bishop Robert N. Lynch appointed Rev. Paul Kochu as the eighth pastor of Holy Cross Catholic Church.
-Rev. Paul once served as an associate pastor years before under Robert L. Schaeufele.
-Rev. Paul Kochu continues to see new growth at Holy Cross.
-During the three years that Fr.
-Paul was at Holy Cross, the Parish Center was painted and new floors laid as well as new landscaping placed to make the property more appealing.
-During 2009, Fr.
-Paul began the process with Randolph Dolce, PGK to form a Knights of Columbus council at Holy Cross.
-The council was established and has been a supportive group to the church.
+In June 2007, Bishop Robert N. Lynch appointed Rev. Father Paul Kochu as the eighth pastor of Holy Cross.
+Father Paul once served as an associate pastor years before under Father Robert L. Schaeufele.
+Father Paul Kochu continued to see new growth at Holy Cross.
+During the three years that Father Paul was pastor of Holy Cross, the parish center was painted and new floors were laid, as well as new landscaping placed to make the property more appealing.
+During 2009, Father Paul began the process with Randolph Dolce, PGK to form a Knights of Columbus council at Holy Cross.
+The council was established and has been a supportive group to the church ever since.

-During the month of April 2010, Bishop Robert N. Lynch appointed Rev. John D’Antonio to serve as the ninth pastor of Holy Cross Catholic Church.
-Rev. John D’Antonio started his tenure as pastor on July 1, 2010 and was installed as the pastor by Rev. Bob Morris on September 25, 2010 at the 4:00pm mass.
-During 2010, the Columbiettes were also established to assist the Knights of Columbus as an auxilary organization in the Parish.
+During the month of April 2010, Bishop Robert N. Lynch appointed Rev. Father John D’Antonio to serve as the ninth pastor of Holy Cross.
+Father.
+John D’Antonio started his tenure as pastor on July 1, 2010 and was installed as the pastor by Rev. Bob Morris on September 25, 2010 at the 4:00 pm mass.
+During 2010, the Columbiettes were also established to assist the Knights of Columbus as an auxillary organization in the parish.

-During the month of April 2017, Bishop Gregory L. Parkes appointed Rev. Emery Longanga to Parochial Administrator of Holy Cross Catholic Church.
-Rev. Emery Longanga started his tenure as Parochial Administrator on July 1, 2017.
-In October of 2018 Rev. Emery Longanga was installed as the Pastor of Holy Cross Catholic Church, making him the tenth pastor.
-Under Rev. Emery Longanga's leadership the parish has embarked in a fresh direction in order to continue to meet the diverse needs of the population which the parish has served faithfully for over 50 years.
-During his first and second year at Holy Cross, he has brought together a vast army for volunteers to renovate the Children's Chapel into a full chapel, named in honor of the Divine Mercy, that can be used for Daily Mass, Wednesday Adorations, and some quiet prayer.
+During the month of April 2017, Bishop Gregory L. Parkes appointed Rev. Father Emery Longanga to Parochial Administrator of Holy Cross.
+Father Emery started his tenure as parochial vicar on July 1, 2017.
+In October of 2018, Father Emery was installed as pastor of Holy Cross, making him the tenth pastor.
+Under Father Emery's leadership the parish has embarked on a fresh direction in order to continue to meet the diverse needs of the population which the parish has served faithfully for over 50 years.
+During his first and second year at Holy Cross, he has brought together a vast army of volunteers to renovate the children's chapel into a full chapel, named in honor of the Divine Mercy, that is now used for daily mass, Wednesday exposition, and private adoration and prayer.